 ABSTRACT

 This study has been done with the objective of analyzing socioeconomic characteristics of farmers, identifying the impact of using chemical fertilizers on crop production, and assessing the perception of farmers regarding chemical fertilizers use on the environment.
-It is based on primary data collected from Sonatala, Saghatta, and Gobindaganj Upazilas of Bogura district of Bangladesh, where 50 Boro rice producers were interviewed randomly with a structured questionnaire.
+It is based on primary data collected from Sonatala, Saghatta, and Gobindaganj Upazilas of Bogura district of Bangladesh, where 50 Boro rice farmers were interviewed randomly with a structured questionnaire.
 Descriptive statistics, Cobb-Douglas production function, and Fishbein attitude model have been used for analyzing data.
 The t-test indicates a significant difference between the fertilizer used, yield, costs, and returns of Boro rice production comparing the present time and ten years ago.
 Cobb-Douglas production function identifies along with other variables chemical fertilizers have a significant impact on production.
 The results also indicate that, though the use of chemical fertilizers increases crop production, the farmer’s attitude about using chemical fertilizers on the environment is not positive in Boro rice production.
 The results emphasize promoting sustainable agricultural practices through the efficient use of inputs, the adoption of modern technologies, and better management practices.

 Keywords: Boro rice, Chemical fertilizer, Cobb-Douglas production function, Environment, Fishbein attitude model